200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-16-BlackGate.md

 ```
 ## Author Comments (if any)

-Main inspirations: The Song of Bêlit, S/Lay w/Me.
+Main inspirations: The Song of BÃªlit, S/Lay w/Me.
 Thanks to Aleksandra Sontowska for help.